← home

 4. When your feature is done and tests are passing locally, push your feature branch to a new corresponding remote branch for review.
 Address any feedback by making changes to your local branch and using the tips mentioned above to maintain your commits.
 You likely won’t need to create any new semantically distinct commits in response to reviews.
 Use git push --force-with-lease to push versions of your feature branch with rewritten history back up to the remote.
 This is fine to do as long as no other developers are working on the remote copy of your feature branch.

-5. To incorporate your feature branch into the mainline branch, first rebase it on the mainline branch a final time if necessary.
+5. To incorporate your feature branch into the mainline branch, first rebase it on the mainline branch a final time.
 Then fast-forward the mainline branch to the feature branch.
-This results in a clean linear history for the mainline branch as well.
+This results in a clean linear history for the mainline branch.

 With this workflow, you almost never perform an actual git merge.
 However, merges are useful in certain scenarios.
 Imagine that you maintain a fork of some upstream project and want to incorporate changes from a new version of upstream.
 In this case, rebasing all the changes you’ve made in your fork onto a new upstream version is impractical, and the split of changes between your original commits that introduced them and merge commits for new versions of upstream is useful.